Gelatine dessert

-Gelatine desserts are desserts made with a sweetened and flavoured processed collagen product (gelatine), which makes the dessert "set" from a liquid to a soft elastic solid gel.
+Gelatine desserts (British English) or gelatin desserts (American English) are desserts made with a sweetened and flavoured processed collagen product (gelatine), which makes the dessert "set" from a liquid to a soft elastic solid gel.
 This kind of dessert was first recorded as "jelly" by Hannah Glasse in her 18th-century book The Art of Cookery, appearing in a layer of trifle.
 Jelly recipes are included in the 19th-century cookbooks of the English food writers Eliza Acton and Isabella Beeton.

 Jelly can be made by combining plain gelatine with other ingredients or by using a premixed blend of gelatine with additives.
 Fully prepared gelatine desserts are sold in a variety of forms, ranging from large decorative shapes to individual serving cups.

 In the United States and Canada, this dessert is known by the genericised trademark "jello".

 History

 Wood-engraving of "Orange Jellies" garnished with myrtle leaves, in Eliza Acton's Modern Cookery for Private Families, 1845.

 Before gelatine became widely available as a commercial product, the most typical gelatine dessert was "calf's foot jelly".
 As the name indicates, this was made by extracting and purifying gelatine from the foot of a calf.
 This gelatine was used for savoury dishes in aspic, or was mixed with fruit juice and sugar for a dessert.